Who is Motivated by Performance-Related Pay in Retail?

-In retail it is difficult for an employee to influence sales and thereby receivable performance-related pay.
-In retail business the client generally makes the purchase decision by itself.
-The decision is influenced by the prices, by the way goods have been displayed, by the interior design of the shop and by other factors that are not connected to sales.
-The shop keep can increase sales only by pleasant and smooth customer service.
-So in a situation like this a question arises, which party should really be more motivated by the performance-related pay?
+In retail, it is difficult for an employee to influence sales and thereby receivable performance-related pay.
+In the retail business, the client generally makes the purchase decision by itself.
+The decision is influenced by the prices, by the way, goods have been displayed, by the interior design of the shop and by other factors that are not connected to sales.
+The shopkeep can increase sales only through pleasant and smooth customer service.
+So in a situation like this, a question arises, which party should really be more motivated by the performance-related pay?

 Performance-Related Pay in Employer’s Vision

 Making of a schema according to which performance-related pay should be paid is a difficult task.
 You have to take into account common market customs and organization’s culture and business model as well.
 It is possible to receive good results by working only for basic salary or by establishing an aggressive performance-related pay schema.
 The employers sometimes diversify risks by creating lower basic wages and by providing an opportunity to earn performance-related pay.
 But at the same time, performance-related pay should be received after additional efforts not by performing routine everyday tasks.